Affiliate Professor of Pastoral Theology

 BA in Bible/Communication (dual major), Messiah College

 The Rev. David Lee Jones was born and raised in Bloomfield, New Jersey, and nurtured in Bethel Presbyterian Church.
 David currently lives in Austin, Texas, with his wife Jennifer Jones, M.D.
-They have two children—Faith and Moran.
+They have two children—Faith and Morgan.

 David sensed a call to ministry in early childhood and was officially endorsed as a Candidate for Ordained Ministry by his home congregation while in college.
 He was ordained a Presbyterian minister (PCUSA) in October 1982 and served as Assistant Pastor of First Presbyterian Church, Southampton, NY—the oldest Presbyterian Church in the United States (founded in 1640).
 He then served as pastor of congregations in Jeffersonville and Roscoe, NY.

 David completed the Doctor of Theology program in Pastoral Counseling at Emory University, where his doctoral research focused on helping persons wounded by problem drinkers discover forgiveness.

 He pastored two Presbyterian Churches in Atlanta Presbytery while finishing his Th.D. degree and received Atlanta Presbytery’s Small Church Pastor of the Year Award, and the church simultaneously received The Small Church of the Year Award.
 He served as the Executive Director of the Harmony Grove Counseling Center (a Methodist church-based pastoral counseling center) for 12 years and worked as an emergency room crisis counselor for several county mental health centers.
 He achieved Fellow status in the American Association of Pastoral Counselors.